-In an effort to ensure that the community is fully aware of any safety issues or emergencies, Campus Safety will activate the emergency notification system when appropriate.
-This system has multiple levels, tailored to the situation at hand, which include posting of Campus Safety bulletins, campuswide voicemails, and e-mails.
+In an effort to ensure that the community is fully aware of any safety issues or emergencies, Campus Safety will activate the emergency notification system when deemed appropriate.
+This system has multiple levels, tailored to the situation at hand, which include posting of Campus Safety bulletins, campus-wide voicemails, and e-mails.
 In addition to these steps, a recorded message may be placed on the Emergency Hotline, x7310 or 610-526-7310, and information may be posted on the College homepage.

-The College has also partnered with a leading provider in the field of emergency notification to send out mass text messages.
 The system will only be activated when tests are conducted or in the event of a serious or imminent threat to community safety.
-In the event of an immediate hazard or a serious threat to Campus safety, a notification message will be sent out via text, voicemail, and e-mail.
+In the event of an immediate hazard or a serious threat to the Campus, a notification message will be sent out via text, voicemail, and e-mail.